 Just avoid wearing watches so they don’t distract from your faces when I’m getting up close shots!

-When I think “props”, my mind flashes through all of the cringe-worthy Pinterest photos I’ve seen of cheesy chalkboards props brought to shoots that basically just make me wanna barf.
-But props don’t have to be cheesy!
-Props could be a dominos pizza picnic, a motorcycle, your naked cats (if you have a dog and don't bring it I’ll be mad as heck!), blankets, a truck/car, a campfire, a bouquet, a paddle board, coffee mugs, etc. If you have props you wanna incorporate, let me know and we can make sure to incorporate them in a non-cheesy way!
+When I think “props”, my mind flashes through all of the cringe-worthy Pinterest photos I’ve seen of cheesy chalkboards and other things that aren’t really authentic to who you are.
+While I love a good llama wedding photo, seems to be the trend these day, but I am wondering if the grandkids will one day ask, why in the world did you have a couple of alpacas in your wedding?
+Unless you own a couple of wooly animals, then I LOVE it, let’s do it!
+But I think the props should be more about who you guys are, what you like to do… Props could be a guitar, a couple glasses of wine + a cute picnic, a motorcycle, your pets, blankets, a campfire, a bouquet, a paddle board, coffee mugs, etc. If you have props you wanna incorporate, let me know and we can make sure to incorporate them in a non-cheesy way!

 In home sessions